askmike/gekko/docs/internals/server_api.md

 **request**

-*(a valid gekko config file)*
+*(a valid gekko config object)*

-In order to start a stratRunner, pass a config file that includes plugins required for a stratrunner (such as, paperTrader, tradingAdvisor and performanceAnalyzer).
+In order to start a stratRunner, pass a config object that includes plugins required for a stratrunner (such as paperTrader, tradingAdvisor and performanceAnalyzer).

 ```
 {